Yozo Hamaguchi: Early career (1930–1939)

-Career (1939 - 1985)
+Career (1939–1985)

-Hamaguchi’s newfound artistic inspiration in Paris was interrupted by the start of World War II in 1939, and he subsequently returned to Japan.
+Hamaguchi's newfound artistic inspiration in Paris was interrupted by the start of World War II in 1939, and he subsequently returned to Japan.
 Over the course of the 1940s and 1950s, Hamaguchi further refined his mezzotint style and became a popular figure among Japanese art collectors as mezzotint was not yet familiar in Japan and was still considered a predominantly Western medium.
-Deemed a pioneer, the art world’s enthusiasm for Hamaguchi’s prints resulted in his first solo exhibition at the Formes Gallery in Tokyo in 1951.
+Deemed a pioneer, the art world's enthusiasm for Hamaguchi's prints resulted in his first solo exhibition at the Formes Gallery in Tokyo in 1951.

 Hamaguchi returned to France in 1953 to market his prints in the Parisian art scene.
 By then, the majority of his new works were monochrome copperplate etchings executed in gray, black, and white such as Gypsies (1954).
 His prints appealed to European collectors, and led to his acquisition of multiple prestigious awards in Japan, including the “Best Art Piece” at the Contemporary Art Exhibition of Japan.
 Concurrently, Hamaguchi became a member of the Salon d’Automne, an annual Parisian art exhibition that highlighted the latest developments in art, architecture, and design of the 20th century.

-The year 1955 was a pivotal year in Hamaguchi’s career as he revitalized mezzotint as a modern art medium and developed his signature style.
+The year 1955 was a pivotal year in Hamaguchi's career as he revitalized mezzotint as a modern art medium and developed his signature style.
 Originally completed in black and white, Hamaguchi began to insert vibrant colors into his mezzoint prints that imbued them with an energetic liveliness.
 Moreover, he transformed his recognizable subjects of still life and city scenes into simplified, abstracted forms that took on entirely new visual meanings.
-Roofs of Paris (1956) was one of Hamaguchi’s first colored mezzotints, and the innovativeness of his style is evident in the windowless rectangular and trapezoidal buildings that appear stacked or positioned in seemingly infinite rows.
+Roofs of Paris (1956) was one of Hamaguchi's first colored mezzotints, and the innovativeness of his style is evident in the windowless rectangular and trapezoidal buildings that appear stacked or positioned in seemingly infinite rows.
 He employed non-localized colors as chimneys and edges of the roofs are depicted in blue, white, and light brown hues over blackened structures.
 Every building appears to emerge from a blackened void, which is a recurring visual motif that pervades most of the prints Hamaguchi later completed.

-Hamaguchi’s success led to his participation in countless art exhibitions and major art festivals around the world for the remaining decades of his life.
-In 1957, he received the Grant Prize of the International Printmaking Division at the Sao Paulo Biennial for three prints: Fish and Fruits (1954), Sole (1956), and Two Slices of Watermelon (1954).
+Hamaguchi's success led to his participation in countless art exhibitions and major art festivals around the world for the remaining decades of his life.
+In 1957, he received the Grant Prize of the International Printmaking Division at the São Paulo Biennial for three prints: Fish and Fruits (1954), Sole (1956), and Two Slices of Watermelon (1954).
 Hamaguchi had the prestigious honor to serve as a representative of the Japan Pavilion in the 1960 Venice Biennale.

-Global enthusiasm for Hamaguchi’s mezzotints led to his selection as the artist to design the official poster for the 1984 Sarajevo Winter Olympics, to which he incorporated his print Cherries and Blue Bowl (1976).
+Global enthusiasm for Hamaguchi's mezzotints led to his selection as the artist to design the official poster for the 1984 Sarajevo Winter Olympics, to which he incorporated his print Cherries and Blue Bowl (1976).